yubol-bobo/Chain-of-Dynamics/README.md

 - **Explicit Influence Modeling**: Traces how feature A at time t affects feature B at time t+k, and finally to predictions, showing how effects propagate as a chain of influence
 - **Multi-level Attention**: Combines temporal attention with cross-feature interactions
 - **Comprehensive Interpretability**: Provides feature importance and influence chain analysis
-- **Interactive Demonstration**: Explore the model instantly with our Google Colab notebook
+- **Interactive Demonstration**: Explore the model with our comprehensive Jupyter notebook
 - **Clinical Validation**: Evaluated on chronic CKD progression prediction and acute ICU mortality prediction tasks

 ## Repository Structure